Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Introduction

 \section{Introduction}

-The equation of state (EoS) of nuclear matter establishes the relationship between pressure, density, energy, and temperature, and incorporates the symmetry energy term that characterizes the isospin asymmetry of nuclear matter.
-Previous studies have extracted EoS information from isospin-symmetric heavy-ion collision experiments, particularly by analyzing the azimuthal distributions of protons in Au + Au collisions at beam energies up to 1.5A GeV at GSI \cite{LeFevre:2015paj} and at BNL with beam energies ranging from 2 to 8 AGeV \cite{E895:1999ldn}.
-However, to gain further insights into the EoS of isospin-symmetric nuclear matter, it is essential to explore the azimuthal asymmetry of neutrons produced in high-density nuclear matter in heavy-ion collisions.
-Understanding the EoS is crucial for studying astrophysical phenomena like neutron stars and their mergers.

-The BM@N experiment at NICA, JINR, Dubna, Russia \cite{BMN, Kapishin:2020cwk, Senger:2022bzm}, aims to investigate nuclear matter properties at baryon densities of 2-4 $\rho_0$, created in heavy-ion collisions with beam energies up to 4 AGeV.
-To measure neutron yields and azimuthal flows, providing valuable information about the contribution of the symmetry energy term to the equation of state of dense nuclear matter, a high granular neutron detector with a large number of readout channels is currently in development ~\cite{Guber_arxiv}.
+The BM@N experiment at NICA, JINR ~\cite{Afanasiev:2023opv, Kapishin:2020cwk, Senger:2022bzm}, aims to investigate nuclear matter properties at baryon densities 2-4 times higher than the nominal nuclear density, created in heavy-ion collisions with beam energies up to 4 AGeV.
+To measure neutron yields and azimuthal flows, providing valuable information about the contribution of the symmetry energy term to the equation of state of dense nuclear matter, a highly granular neutron detector (HGND) is currently in development~\cite{Guber_arxiv}.

+The HGND consists of 16 alternating layers of scintillator and copper absorber, each with transverse dimensions of \(44 \times 44 \, \text{cm}^2\), all mounted on a common support frame.
+Each copper absorber layer is a single copper plate 3 cm thick.
+Each active scintillator layer consists of 121 scintillation cells measuring \(4 \times 4 \times 2.5 \, \text{cm}^3\), arranged in an \(11 \times 11\) matrix.
+The first scintillation layer serves as a veto detector, effectively distinguishing neutrons from charged particles.
+The total length of the HGND is approximately 1 meter, corresponding to about three nuclear interaction lengths.

+The main structural element of the HGND is the scintillator cell.
+Various scintillator compositions were tested~\cite{Morozov_arxiv}.
+The JINR-produced scintillator, composed of polystyrene with the addition of 1.5\% paraterphenyl and 0.01\% POPOP, is considered the primary option.
+All surfaces of the cell, except for the one large face, are covered with a white diffuse reflector based on titanium dioxide TiO$_2$.
+The uncovered large face is oriented downstream relative to the beam.
+Its surface is polished and a silicon photomultiplier is centrally positioned on it using optical grease, while the remaining area of the surface is covered with black light-absorbing tape.

-The proposed detector will utilize fast plastic scintillators with dimensions of 40$\times$40$\times$25 mm$^3$.
-JINR-produced scintillator based on polystyrene with additions of 1.5\% paraterphenyl and 0.01\% POPOP is considered as main option.
-The use of more fast scintillators, such as EJ-230~\cite{EJ-230}, are considered also.
-For scintillation signal detection, new fast silicon photomultipliers with epitaxial quenching resistors (SiPM EQR15 11-6060D-S)~\cite{NDL-EQR15} with a size of 6$\times$6 mm$^2$ will be employed.
+For scintillation signal detection, new fast silicon photomultipliers with epitaxial quenching resistors SiPM EQR15 11-6060D-S~\cite{NDL-EQR15} with a sensitive area of 6$\times$6 mm$^2$ are employed.
+In the remainder of the article, the sensitive element of the HGND, which consists of a JINR-produced scintillator cell equipped with a SiPM EQR15 11-6060D-S, is referred to as a scintillator detector.